The Four Apostles: Symbolism

-his own gospel.
+The key held by St. Peter was painted by Dürer to represent the keys to the kingdom of Heaven.
+The key serves as a means of unlocking Heaven, which before the Reformation would have only been accessible through the Papacy.
+The scroll held by St. Mark is a representation of his own gospel.
 The reference to the scroll was also a means of transitioning from one older, more traditional way of thought to that of the Reformation - a new true way of worship.
 St. Paul holds both the sword and closed book.
 The sword is depicted here to signify St. Paul's status as a martyr, while the book represents the New Testament letters he wrote while he was imprisoned.
 The Bible, the living word of God, is depicted here as a representation of the Christian law and source to salvation.
 In contrast to the key held by St. Peter, which was only unlocked through the Papacy, the Bible held by St. John reflects the idea of the average person having an open relationship with God.
 In addition to the idea of direct access to God, the Dürer also uses the Bible to signify to viewers the ever presence of the word of God.